Intermittent or Sparse Data

 Plot forecasts and compute accuracy

-We can generate plots using the plot
+We can generate plots using the plot_series

-described above.
+function described above.

-Error (MAE), which is the sum of the absolute errors divided by the
+To compute the accuracy of the forecasts, we’ll use the Mean Average Error (MAE), which is the sum of the absolute errors divided by the number of forecasts.

 Hence, on average, the forecasts are one unit off.